litepalette/litepalette.github.io/_notes/2021-04-23-computing-metaphors.md

 ---
-title: list of metaphors in the field of computing
+title: List of metaphors in the field of computing
 excerpt: like cloud computing, fog computing, etc... for researching a piece on linguistic/technological determinism
 status: Ongoing
+tags: Metaphors
 ---